tanaw7/GANIDS/README.md

 Project Title: Using Genetic Algorithms to derive Network Intrusion Detection System signature-based rules (GA-NIDS)

+To run this program, you need to install deap (it's a python library).
+optional: install pypy, it's a flavor of python intepreter (Much faster and better performance).

 I.	Motivation

 Network Security and Artificial intelligence are the two sub-fields in Computer Science